hannaoh526/H4-3/README.md

 - QMD file

 ## Plan
-- Create repository
+1. Create a repository and initialize files
-- Use branches
+2. Use branches for development
-- Track progress using Issues
+3. Track progress using Issues
-- Use commits and pull requests
+4. Commit changes regularly
+5. Merge work using Pull Requests